-THE TIME FOR ACTION HAS COME !
+THE TIME FOR ACTION HAS COME!

 ATTACK OF THE SOUTH CAROLINA Assassins on a Government Vessel!

-The Star of the West was dispatched from New York on Sunday last with provisions, stores, and 250 troops for the relief of the gallant Major Anderson, and reached Charleston Bay on Monday evening.
-A telegraphic dispatch announces ject all propositions for a compromise of the sad intelligence that she was fired into
+The Star of the West was dispatched from New York on Sunday last with provisions, stores, and 250 troops for the relief of the gallant Major Anderson, and reached Charleston Bay on Monday even- two or three exceptions only, voted to reing.
+A telegraphic dispatch announces ject all propositions for a compromise of importance is the seventh, which proposes which he may safely refer to sustain his the sad intelligence that she was fired into by the South Carolina assassins, and all hopes therefore of a peaceable solution of our present difficulties are at an end.
+It now only remains for all Union-loving citizens to teach these miscreants that there is a point when forbearance ceases to be a virtue.
+The North, slow to anger, will now arouse, and wee to traitors North or South when the strong arm will take the